Tullimonstrum

-Tullimonstrum, colloquially known as the Tully monster or sometimes Tully's monster, is an extinct genus of soft-bodied bilaterian animal that lived in shallow tropical coastal waters of muddy estuaries during the Pennsylvanian geological period, about 300 million years ago.
+Tullimonstrum, colloquially known as the Tully monster or sometimes Tully's monster, is an extinct genus of soft-bodied bilaterian marine animal that lived in shallow tropical coastal waters of muddy estuaries during the Pennsylvanian, about 310 million years ago.
 A single species, T. gregarium, is known.
-Examples of Tullimonstrum have been found only in the Essex biota, a smaller section of the Mazon Creek fossil beds of Illinois, United States.
+Examples of Tullimonstrum have been found only in sediments deposited far from the palaeocoast (formally termed the Essex biota), in the Mazon Creek fossil beds of Illinois, United States.
 Its classification has been the subject of controversy, and interpretations of the fossil have likened it to molluscs, arthropods, conodonts, worms, tunicates, and vertebrates.
-This creature had a mostly cigar shaped body, with a triangular tail fin, two long stalked eyes, and a proboscis tipped with a mouth-like appendage.
-Based on the fossils, it seems this creature was a nektonic carnivore that hunted in the ocean’s water column.
-When Tullimonstrum was alive, Illinois was a mixture of ecosystems like muddy estuaries, marine environments, and rivers and lakes.
-Fossils of other organisms like crustacean Belotelson, the cnidarian Essexella, and the elasmobranch fish Bandringa have been found alongside Tullimonstrum.
+This creature had a mostly cigar-shaped body, with a triangular tail fin, two long stalked eyes, and a proboscis tipped with a mouth-like appendage.
+Based on the fossils, it seems this creature was a nektonic carnivore that hunted in the ocean's water column.
+When Tullimonstrum was alive, Illinois was a mixture of ecosystems like muddy estuaries, marine environments, rivers and lakes.

 Description

 Tullimonstrum probably reached lengths of up to 35 cm; the smallest individuals are about 8 cm long.

 Tullimonstrum had a pair of vertical, ventral fins (though the fidelity of preservation of fossils of its soft body makes this difficult to determine) situated at the tail end of its body, and typically featured a long proboscis with up to eight small sharp teeth on each "jaw", with which it may have actively probed for small creatures and edible detritus in the muddy bottom.
 It was part of the ecological community represented in the unusually rich group of soft-bodied organisms found among the assemblage called the Mazon Creek fossils from their site in Grundy County, Illinois.

-The absence of a hard part in the fossil implies that the animal did not possess organs composed of bone, chitin or calcium carbonate.
+The absence of a hard parts in the fossil implies that the animal did not possess organs composed of bone, chitin or calcium carbonate.
 There is evidence of serially repeated internal structures.
 Its head is poorly differentiated.
 A transverse bar-shaped structure, which was either dorsal or ventral, terminates in two round organs which are associated with dark material which have been identified as melanosomes (containing the pigment melanin).
 Their form and structure is suggestive of a camera-type eye.
 Tullimonstrum possessed structures which have been interpreted as gills, and a possible notochord or rudimentary spinal cord.